pcuervo/new-era/plugins/wp-image-zoooom/readme.txt

 7. Apply the zoom from Visual Composer, the Single Image element

 == Changelog ==

+= 1.4 =
+* Feature: "Exchange the thumbnail with the main image on WooCommerce products" option
+* Feature: compatibility with the Artcore theme

 = 1.3.1 =
 * Fix: remove the prettyPhoto only if WooCommerce is active and only on product pages